 The proposed sale and issuance of Common Stock will dilute the holdings of the Company's current shareholders who continue to hold their shares of Common Stock.
-As of the Record Date, the Company had shares of Common Stock outstanding.
-If the proposed sale and issuance of Common Stock is consummated, the Company will have approximately shares of Common Stock outstanding.
-As a result, the Company's shareholders' proportionate holding in the Company would be diluted by approximately %.
+As of the Record Date, the Company had 5,774,268 shares of Common Stock outstanding.
+If the proposed sale and issuance of Common Stock is consummated, the Company will have approximately 9,774,268 shares of Common Stock outstanding.
+As a result, the Company's shareholders' proportionate holding in the Company would be diluted by approximately 41%.

 If the Company is not successful in effectively integrating Northern Utilities and Granite State, the Company may not be able to operate cost-efficiently after the Proposed Acquisitions.
 Achieving the benefits of the Proposed Acquisitions will depend in part on the successful integration of Northern Utilities' and Granite State's operations, services, and personnel with those of the Company in a timely and efficient manner.
 Integration involves the integration of systems, applications, policies, procedures, business processes, and other operations and requires coordination of administrative staff (e.g., human resources, customer service, regulatory services, information technology, accounting and finance, accounts receivable, and accounts payable) and development and engineering teams.
 Integration may be difficult, unpredictable, and subject to delay because of possible cultural conflicts and differing opinions.
+Additionally, integration could divert management's attention away from the Company's operations, which could harm the Company's business, financial condition and operating results.
 If the Company cannot successfully integrate the operations, services, and personnel of Northern Utilities and Granite State, the Company will not realize the expected benefits of the merger, including reduced operating expenses and cash flow savings, and may not be able to operate cost-efficiently.